madx/elfi/docs/guide.md

 - The change function that is being dispatched,
 - And any extra arguments to pass to the change.

-You define what middleware you want to use at store creation time. `createStore` takes a second argument which is an array of middleware functions to use.

 Here's an example of a simple logging middleware:

 ```js